itzvulks/GT-Quest_Menu/README.md

 Installation:

-(WARNING: There will be extra unlisted steps if any 3rd party anti-virus software is not disabled during process)
+(WARNING: There may be extra unlisted steps if any 3rd party anti-virus or administrator control software is not disabled during process)

  1.Click on the UwUMenu.exe file above